buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedInfrastructureElements/PropertyEnumerations/PEnum_BoreholeState.md

 # PEnum_BoreholeState

-Enumeration describing the current state of a borehole
+Enumeration describing the current state of a borehole<!-- end of definition -->

 ## Items